-

 You have secured an interview - well done!!

-Then take a look at the advice below by clicking on the heading that suits you.
+Take a look at the advice below by clicking on the heading that interests you.
 Every interview is unique but we have included some commonly asked questions below.
 The STAR technique is really useful when preparing to answer competency questions.
 We also have advice on difficult to answer questions as well as some tips for non-traditional interviews.

 Registered students also have access to Big Interview - this AI tool records you doing a mock interview and gives feedback.